 - Guidance and Navigation Lab

-- Power Systems Lab
+- Thermo-acoustic Lab

 - Thermo-vacuum and Optics Lab

-In addition, the School's facilities include a ground station for tracking and commanding satellites, a space simulator (thermo-vacuum, magnetic field, sun simulator) and a sterile room for assembling microsatellites.
+In addition, the school's facilities include a ground station for tracking and commanding satellites, a space simulator (thermo-vacuum, magnetic field, sun simulator) and a sterile room for assembling microsatellites.